spookeyy/Store_Management_System/README.md

 - Fetch store details by ID
 - Delete a store
 - Add a product to a store
-- Delete a product
+- Delete a product from a store
 - Update a product (name, price, category, description)
 - Count the number of products in a store
 - Add a category to a product
 - Add a description to a product
 - Delete a category
 - View all products
+- Fetch products by category
-- Fetch products by user ID
+- Fetch products by store
+- Delete a product
+- Fetch all products
+- Fetch all stores
+- Fetch all categories
+- Update a category
+- Update a product name
+- Update a product price
 - Update a product description
 - Fetch all product details by product ID
 - Fetch all products in a store by store ID